Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Background in Kalman filtering

-The Kalman filter recursively estimates the \textit{a posteriori} distribution of the latent state $\mathbf{x}_t$ given all past control inputs and measurements up to time $t$.
-Let $\mathbf{\Sigma}_t$ and $\mathbf{S}_t$ denote the covariance matrices of the state and the measurement, respectively.
-At each time step, the algorithm proceeds in two stages: prediction and update.
+The Kalman filter recursively estimates the \textit{a posteriori} distribution of the latent state $\mathbf{x}_t$ given all control inputs and measurements up to time $t$.
+Let $\boldsymbol{\Sigma}_t$ and $\mathbf{S}_t$ denote the state and measurement covariance matrices, respectively.
+At each time step, the filter alternates between prediction and update.